 - Consider changing firm.
 You may say “the grass is always greener on the other side”.
 But think about it.
 Some of my candidates love their jobs and teams.
 There must be something better out there then!
 It never hurts to check what’s available.
 Once you’re clear on what you’re after, it’s easier to actually make it happen.
 Feel free to reach out to me to discuss your potential options.

 - If you’re struggling with work-life balance, you may benefit from moving out of the City.
 You will save loads of time on the commute, and live at a slightly slower pace.
 This may have a tremendously positive effect on you and your stress levels!
 No need to worry about your salary though.
 Contrary to common beliefs, the packages can be comparable to the ones in London (not to mention how much you’ll be saving on your rent and travel costs!).
 Take a look at some vacancies I’m working on currently and see which look tempting.

 - Find a role that offers a broader scope of responsibilities.
 It’s more common in smaller firms that have these roles in places.
 It may be 60/40 audit and accounts, sometimes audit and tax.
 You may think of that position as a stepping stone to grow your way out of audit in the long term, while still building up on your valuable previous experience.

 All in all, my main advice is to be honest with yourself and try a proactive approach to change your situation rather than specialism.
 As some people claim, we spend ⅓ of our lives at work (I bet it probably feels like a lot more at times!) so it’s worth making sure that you’re enjoying it as much as possible while you’re working towards achieving your potential, in the environment that supports you best.

-Alex Baxter Smith is a Consultant in the Accountancy Division at Harvey John.
+Alex Baxter Smith is a Senior Consultant in the Accountancy Division at Harvey John.

 Search our latest accountancy and finance jobs here.